 To our elected leaders at all levels, I urge you to work with both the national administration as well as the county governments to ensure that all our people have access to drought resistance packages availed by the Government, including the livestock offtake programme that was recently launched.

-(The President was given a glass of water by an officer from the Sergeant -At-Arms)
+(His Excellency the President was given a glass of water by an officer from the Serjeant-at-Arms)

 Asante mum.
 Wewe ndiwe umenikumbuka.
 Thank you.

 (Laughter)